Skip navigation

 wine glass, wine

-Now is the time to recognize that you may be developing a dependency on alcohol before it becomes a more serious problem.
-Research has shown that the COVID-19 pandemic led to an increase in the number of alcohol-related deaths—an increase by 25 percent in 2020 according to The Journal of the American Medical Association.
+Now is the time to recognize that you may be developing a dependency on alcohol before it becomes a more severe problem.

 Our lives and the world around us are full of stressors.
 Knowing the symptoms of alcoholism can make a tremendous difference in finding healthier coping mechanisms, getting proper treatment and heading down the path to recovery.

-"We are exposed on a daily basis to news of individuals suffering from substance abuse, which might lessen the interest in alcohol addiction," said Catholic Health Chief of Behavioral Health Dr. Ronald Brenner.
-"Yet, alcohol addiction remains a very large, at times silent killer, in our society."
+"We are exposed daily to news of individuals suffering from substance abuse, which might lessen the interest in alcohol addiction," said Catholic Health Chief of Behavioral Health Dr. Ronald Brenner.
+"Yet, alcohol addiction remains an immense, at times silent killer, in our society."

 What are the warning signs?